 Marc T. DeBonis

-Since 1995, DeBonis has worked in information technology positions at Virginia Tech.
-He received his bachelor's degree from the State University of New York at Binghamton and a Master of Information Technology degree from Virginia Tech.
+Mr. DeBonis received his B.S. in Computer Science (CS/IS) from the Thomas J. Watson School of Engineering at State University of New York at Binghamton (now Binghamton University) and a M.S. in Information Technology (IT/IS) degree from Virginia Tech.